-A recent case study involving improved of FM suggested suggested the endorphin scenario is a viable one.
-In this case a 37 year old professor with sharp pains, burning sensations, dull pain, dry, painful eyes, sleep issue, difficulties with concentration and agitation received substantial relief from LDN but still had FM.
+A recent case study suggested the endorphin scenario might be a viable one.
+A 37-year-old professor with sharp pains, burning sensations, dull pain, dry, painful eyes, sleep issue, difficulties with concentration and agitation received substantial relief from LDN. .

 The Immune – Autoimmune Connection

-LDN also appears to affect the functioning of the regulatory immune cells in the central nervous system called microglial cells.
-When these cells become infected or damaged they produce pro-inflammatory cytokines, reactive oxygen species (free radicals) and nitric oxide – all of which are under study in ME/CFS.
+Another possibility exists why LDN may be working in ME/CFS and FM.
+It’s believed that LDN is able to regulate the activity of immune cells in the central nervous system called microglial cells.
+When these cells get turned on they produce pro-inflammatory cytokines, reactive oxygen species (free radicals) and nitric oxide – all of which are under study in ME/CFS and/or FM.

-Microglial cells, in fact, may be a key component of the ‘sickness response’ that produces fatigue, fluey feelings, pain, etc. when we come down with an infection and some researchers believe they could be chronically turned on in ME/CFS and fibromyalgia.
-LDN’s abiity to block a key receptor (TLR 4) on microglial cells appears to inhibit them from becoming activated.
+Microglial cells, in fact, may be a key component of the ‘sickness response’ that produces the fatigue, fluey feelings, pain, etc. when we come down with an infection.
+Some researchers believe these cells may be chronically turned on in ME/CFS and fibromyalgia.
+LDN’s ability to block a key receptor (TLR 4) on microglial cells appears to inhibit them from becoming activated.

-Interestingly, many women with multiple sclerosis or chronic fatigue syndrome experience remissions during pregnancy when high levels of endogenous opioids are present and often experience relapses several months after pregnancy, when the levels of those opioids fall.)
-This suggests that one or more of the opioid receptors that LDN affects could play a role in the progression of these disorders.
+Many women with chronic fatigue syndrome (ME/CFS) reportedly experience remissions during pregnancy when high levels of endogenous opioids are present.
+They then often experience relapses several months after pregnancy when the levels of those opioids fall.
+This pattern suggests that one or more of the opioid receptors that LDN effects could play a role in these disorders.

-- Check out a fascinating video on Fibromyalgia that includes LDN from the Stanford University Medical Center.
+- Check out a fascinating video from the Stanford University Medical Center on Fibromyalgia which includes LDN

-Two small fibromyalgia studies from Stanford researchers suggest the drug can significantly help with pain.
-A 2009 single-blind crossover study found LDN significantly reduced pain, fatigue and stress levels.
-Once patients were off the drug their symptom levels quickly returned to normal.
-Intriguingly, a measure of inflammation, erythrocye sedimentation levels (ESR) predicted 80% of the responses with higher ESR’s associated with greater reductions in symptom severity.
-Since ESR is not typically elevated in fibromyalgia, ESR levels could be used to detect FM subsets that might do well on LDN.
+Two small Stanford fibromyalgia studies suggest LDN can significantly help with fibromyalgia A 2009 single-blind crossover study found LDN significantly reduced pain, fatigue and stress levels.
+Once patients were off the drug, their symptom levels quickly returned to normal.
+Intriguingly, a measure of inflammation called erythrocyte sedimentation level (ESR) predicted 80% of the responses.
+The fact that higher ESR’s were associated with greater reductions in symptom severity suggests that inflammation may play a large role in some cases of FM.

-A larger placebo-controlled, double-blinded, crossover study found significantly reduced pain, significantly improved mood, and improved general satisfaction with life in subjects taking 4.5 mgs/day of LDN.
-Fatigue and sleep, however were not significantly effected.
+A larger placebo-controlled, double-blinded, crossover study had (dose 4.5 mg/day) similar results: reduced pain, improved mood, and general satisfaction with life.
+Fatigue and sleep, however, were not significantly affected.

-Jarred Younger at the University of Alabama at Birmingham’s Neuroinflammation, Fatigue and Pain Lab has a variety of LDN studies planned.
-Their topics include
+Jarred Younger has lead the way in demonstrating LDN’s effectiveness in FM.
+His lab at the University of Alabama at Birmingham (the Neuroinflammation, Fatigue and Pain Lab) has a variety of LDN studies planned:

-- Determining the proper dosage.
-This dose-ranging study will determine if lower or higher dosages work better for some people.
+- Determining proper dosage.
+A dose-ranging study will determine if lower or higher dosages work better for some people.

 - Determining if LDN helps in other conditions such as rheumatoid arthritis, osteoarthritis, CFS, and perhaps depression.